 - Read the text again and have the children hold up the letter R each time they hear a word that begins with the /r/ sound.

 Red rose, red rose,

 We all fall down!

 SEEL At Home

-Associate the letter R (and lowercase r) with the /r/ sound: robot, rake, robe.
+Associate the uppercase letter R and lowercase letter r with the /r/ sound as in robot, rake, and robe.

 - Memory game cards

-- Red ribbons (or make ribbons using red yarn or paper)
+- Red ribbons (or red yarn or paper)

 Activity: Race for Red Ribbons

-- Set up the memory game cards (see below) face down and set out red ribbons.
+- Place the cards face down and set out red ribbons.